xdavidhu/bugs.xdavidhu.me/_posts/2021-01-11-stealing-your-private-videos-one-frame-at-a-time.markdown

 Where in the `__ar` parameter, `1` was the ID of the video and `2` was the time of the moment in milliseconds.
 The response was a base64 encoded image, which was the thumbnail displayed by Ads.

-I did what I did a bunch of times already, and replaced the ID to my second account’s `Private` video into the request, and to my surprise, **it returned a base64 response**!
+I did what I did a bunch of times already, and replaced the ID to my second account’s `Private` video in the request, and to my surprise, **it returned a base64 response**!

 I quickly Googled “base64 to image”, and pasted the base64 into the first decoder I found, and it **displayed a thumbnail from the target `Private` video**!
 It worked!
 I have found a working IDOR *(Insecure Direct Object Reference)* bug, where I could get a frame from any private video on YouTube!